-Hong Kong is currently the ninth-busiest container port in the world,2 handling over 17.7 million twenty-foot equivalent units (TEUs) of containers in 2021.3 As at January 2022, there were more than 2,500 vessels on the Hong Kong Shipping Register, with a gross tonnage of over 130 million,4 making Hong Kong the fourth-largest register after Panama, Liberia and the Marshall Islands.5 In addition, Hong Kong remains a major centre for ship management, finance, insurance, logistics, terminal operations, maritime arbitration and legal services.
+Hong Kong is currently the ninth-busiest container port in the world,2 handling over 16.6 million twenty-foot equivalent units (TEUs) of containers in 2022.3 As at January 2023, there were more than 2,300 vessels on the Hong Kong Shipping Register, with a gross tonnage of over 126 million,4 making Hong Kong the fourth-largest register after Panama, Liberia and the Marshall Islands.5 In addition, Hong Kong remains a major centre for ship management, finance, insurance, logistics, terminal operations, maritime arbitration and legal services.

-Several factors make Hong Kong attractive.6 Pursuant to an agreement with Mainland China, Hong Kong-flagged ships receive a 30 per cent reduction in Chinese port dues.7 Furthermore, in addition to Hong Kong's modest tax rate (16.5 per cent), 8 Hong Kong has a competitive tax regime to support shipping activities.
-Income derived from international carriage of goods and towage for Hong Kong-registered ships and charter hire for international operations are exempt from profits tax.9 Following the introduction of a concessionary profit tax regime in 2020, qualifying ship lessors and managers would either be exempted from paying profits tax on qualifying profits or be entitled to pay profits tax on qualifying profits at a significantly reduced rate.10 Another consideration is that Hong Kong substantially increased the number of its double taxation relief agreements from just four to 55 as at November 2021.11 Most key international shipping conventions are applicable in Hong Kong.12
+Several factors make Hong Kong attractive.6 Pursuant to an agreement with Mainland China, Hong Kong-flagged ships receive a 30 per cent reduction in Chinese port dues.7 Furthermore, in addition to Hong Kong's modest tax rate (16.5 per cent),8 Hong Kong has a competitive tax regime to support shipping activities.
+Income derived from international carriage of goods and towage for Hong Kong-registered ships and charter hire for international operations are exempt from profits tax.9 Following the introduction of a concessionary profit tax regime in 2020, qualifying ship lessors and managers would either be exempted from paying profits tax on qualifying profits or be entitled to pay profits tax on qualifying profits at a significantly reduced rate.10 Another consideration is that Hong Kong substantially increased the number of its double taxation relief agreements from just four to 56 as at November 2022.11 Most key international shipping conventions are applicable in Hong Kong.12

-1 Nicola Hui is a senior associate at HFW.
+1 Nicola Hui is a senior associate and Derek Tam is an associate at HFW.